AuroraEnergyResearch/aurora-amun-python-sdk/docusaurus-site/docs/Reference/session.md

 For errored calculations:
 - `error` - a string explaining the error

-For calcualtions that failed to be submitted:
+For calculations that failed to be submitted:
 - `None`

 #### run\_load\_factors\_in\_batch